jia1/jia1.github.io/content/posts/quick-go-1.md

 ---
 title: "Quick Go 1"
-date: 2020-09-28T22:43:13+08:00
+date: 2020-09-28T22:43:00+08:00
 draft: false
 tags: ["software","go","braindump"]
 ---
 It was a very busy weekend for me.
-Last Saturday, I went out to catch up with my friends and I went to shop for an e-book reader.
+Last Saturday, I went out to catch up with my friends and I went to shop for an ebook reader.
 Last Sunday, I cycled with my in-laws and played computer games.
 On both days, I travelled by public transport so a couple of hours went into travelling too.
-Over the weekend, I also had to set up my e-book reader.
-In addition to my HumbleBundle books, I borrowed some books from NLB via OverDrive too.
+Over the weekend, I also had to set up my ebook reader.
+In addition to my HumbleBundle books, I borrowed some books from NLB via OverDrive.

 One of my HumbleBundle books was about Go.
 Since this site is powered by Hugo (I hope I can remember to add the "Powered by Hugo" statement above/below the copyright soon), it'd be good to be exposed to its concepts, styles and syntax.